Sometimes it can be hard to find the motivation to study, even if you have the most important test or presentation

 People often struggle to find the motivation to study because they don’t know how to start or where to begin.

 They might feel overwhelmed by the task at hand and unsure of how to make progress.

-Additionally, many people struggle with distractions and lack of focus, which can make it difficult to be productive at school or to get anything done.
+Additionally, many people struggle with distractions and lack of focus, which can make it difficult to be productive at school or feel motivated to get anything done.

 The good news is there are steps you can take to motivate yourself to study, no matter how difficult it seems right now.